 Self-Camping at Oktoberfest

-There are campgrounds within Munich where you can pitch your own tent for about €40 per night.
+There are campgrounds within Munich where you can pitch your own tent.
+Rates are about €40 per night during Oktoberfest dates in 2024.
 This can be a cheap place to stay at Oktoberfest if you already have your own camping gear, you have a car to drive, and/or you happen to live in or around Germany.

 All-Inclusive Oktoberfest Glamping & Camping (with Unlimited Free Beer)